wootapa/wa-object-evaluator-ol/README.md

 # Object Evaluator - Openlayers
 This is an extension of https://github.com/wootapa/wa-object-evaluator and evaluates objects of type ol/Feature.

-Why?
-When building a webclient for GIS it's hard not to bloat code with logic to filter client features, WFS or WMS requests.
-Perhaps you render WFS when zoomed in and WMS when zoomed out?
-On top of that, you might have a form for attribute filtering and the map for spatial filtering?
-In a simple way, how do you combine and apply them?
-This is not a silver bullet; nor will it ever try to implement all spatial operators, but gives you a uniform way of building conditions and applying them regardless if it's on client features or as a CQL/XML filter on WFS/WMS requests.
+Avoid code bloat when filtering your client features or WFS/WMS requsts.
+Build your rules and apply them on client features, or output a CQL/XML filter for WFS/WMS requests.

 You'll need OpenLayers 6+ installed.